World leaders in the field of shock & vibration with over 60 years of industry experience.

 Create a safer structure by reducing displacement demands (from energy) produced by seismic and wind activity.

 Originally developed for NASA in the 1960s, fluid viscous dampers have successfully transitioned into the civil engineering community.
 These devices are used for a variety of applications including seismic events, strong winds, and pedestrian energy in protecting buildings, bridges and other structures worldwide.
-Learn more about our solutions damping in buildings and bridges can provide based on your type of structure below.
+Learn more about how bridge and building dampers can provide a variety of solutions based on your type of structure.
 You can also read through our comprehensive damper manual or contact us today for more information or with any questions you may have.

 One method of adding damping in buildings is direct acting damping through the use of fluid viscous dampers.
 By adding these building dampers where motion can occur, the building can be better protection against energy inputs such as wind and seismic activity.
 Some common configurations for building direct acting damping include open space, toggle brace, diagonal, and more.

 A damped outrigger system uses metal bellows dampers and is highly efficient in reducing dynamic movements from hazardous winds.
 This building damper system is based on the concept of total gross movement of the structure, applying vertical tension/compression forces into perimeter columns.

 Tuned mass damper (TMD) systems have been incorporated into many structures and dynamic systems throughout the world.
 Taylor Devices manufactures viscous damping devices (VDDs) to accompany these large systems to effectively remove the energy from the system as it moves with the structure.